keijiro/Minis/README.md

 Minis currently does not support the GameActivity entry point.
 You must select "Activity" as the Application Entry Point in the Player Settings.

+There is a known issue with multi-port MIDI devices. keijiro/jp.keijiro.rtmidi#16

 #### Linux

 The RtMidi backend requires ALSA (`libasound2`) on Linux platforms.
 If Minis